barvhaim/dspy-lab/README.md

 ## Usage 🚀

-- `master` branch contains the starter code for the labs.
+- `starter` branch contains the starter code for the labs.
 Each lab is implemented in a separate Python file in the `labs` directory.
 - Fill in the missing code in each lab to complete the tasks.
 - `solution` branch contains the complete code for all the labs.